nadeo/trackmania-doc/docs/create/map-review/weekly-grands-guidelines.md

 ## Introducing labels for Weekly Grands for feedback from Nadeo

-Nadeo have added new feedback labels specifically for Weeky Grands:
+Nadeo have added new feedback labels specifically for Weekly Grands:

 - **No Clones**: Your track does not have Clones enabled.
 - **Wrong Laps Amount**: Your track does not have the required 10 laps set.